jsabic/StatusBar.Xamarin/README.md

 ### Final IStatusBarService

-After fixing PopupPage behaviour on iOS we need to update Andoird implementation as well since it implements same IStatusBarService as iOS service.
+After fixing PopupPage behavior on iOS we need to update Andoird implementation as well since it implements same IStatusBarService as iOS service.

 Final IStatusBarService: